seah0rses/webrcon/README.md

-I made one change from the fork, added channel id to chat [0] Global - [1] Team https://seah0rses.github.io/webrcon
+I made one change from the fork, added channel id to chat [0] Global, [1] Team https://seah0rses.github.io/webrcon
 ----------